John Harkes: International career

 Harkes made his national team debut on March 23, 1987, against Canada.
 He was on the U.S. team at the 1987 Pan American Games.
 He quickly established himself as a national team regular and was selected for the 1988 Olympics.
 That year the U.S. went 1–1–1 and failed to qualify for the second round.
 Harkes continued to play for the national team as it went through the qualification process for the upcoming World Cup.
 The team qualified for those games after an improbable 1–0 road victory over Trinidad and Tobago in the final qualification match.

 In 1990, he was a member of a World Cup squad made up mostly of college and semi-professional players.
 The United States side was routed 1–5 by Czechoslovakia, but were respectable losing 0–1 to host nation and eventual semi-finalist Italy, and 1–2 to Austria.
-Despite losing all three matches, many players from the 1990 squad, including Harkes, Ramos, Meola, Marcelo Balboa and Eric Wynalda, formed the core of the U.S. national team for most of the decade and played an important role in the development of MLS.
+Despite losing all three matches, many players from the 1990 squad, including Harkes, Ramos, Meola, Marcelo Balboa formed the core of the U.S. national team for most of the decade and played an important role in the development of MLS.

 U.S. fared better as the host nation in the 1994 World Cup, upsetting Colombia 2–1 in a group stage match to advance to the Round of 16.
 Harkes contributed to the Andrés Escobar own goal which arguably led to the Colombian defender's shooting death weeks later.
 Harkes delivered a cross from the left aimed at Earnie Stewart, which Escobar attempted to clear, but instead sent the ball past his goalkeeper.

 However, Harkes missed the Round of 16 match against Brazil after receiving his second yellow card of the group stage against Romania, earning a one-match suspension.
 Brazil won the match 1–0 and went on to win the World Cup.

 In Copa América 1995, Harkes led the United States, a guest team at the tournament, to a 3–0 upset of defending champion Argentina and a semi-final finish.
 He was named co-Most Valuable Player of the tournament, along with Uruguayan Enzo Francescoli.